DarlysonGabriel/.github/profile/README.md

 </h2>

 <p align="center">
-  an independent game studio based in a café
+  an independent game studio based in a coffee
   <br>
   exploring different areas of game development.
 </p>